 Health disparities are differences in the incidence, prevalence, mortality, and burden of cancer and related adverse health conditions that exist among specific population groups.
 These population groups may be characterized by gender, age, race, ethnicity, education, income, social class, disability, geographic location, or sexual orientation.

-Much of research generally in the area of SDOH focuses on delineating differences among racial/ethnic groups and understanding the barriers in care for specific underserved populations; and the subsequent development of behavioral interventions for these groups.
-These for large part have been partially successful but have not consistently sought to change the conditions in which people live, work, and play.
-Despite the growing evidence of the effects of SDOH on both short term and long term health outcomes, there is little emphasis on developing theory and evidence based multilevel and population (community) interventions, that target both structural and individual factors.
-For these interventions to be effective, it necessitates the development of new measures on inequity, social environment; the adaptation of existing measures of SDOH; and a comprehensive understanding of the pathways by which the social context affects health.
+Much of the research generally in the area of SDOH focuses on delineating differences among racial/ethnic groups and understanding the barriers in care for specific underserved populations; and the subsequent development of behavioral interventions for these groups.
+These have been partially successful but have not consistently sought to change the conditions in which people live, work, and play.
+Despite the growing evidence of the effects of SDOH on both short-term and long-term health outcomes, there is little emphasis on developing theory- and evidence-based multilevel and population (community) interventions that target both structural and individual factors.
+For these interventions to be effective, it necessitates the development of new measures on inequity and social environment; the adaptation of existing measures of SDOH; and a comprehensive understanding of the pathways by which the social context affects health.

-While focusing on improving the health of the population it is imperative that we also ensure that every sector of society benefits equally from the developments in health.
-In this regard, we need to encourage conducting research in small populations that are largely excluded from clinical trials and interventions due to the limited size of population (such as Asian Americans, Native Hawaiians and other Pacific Islanders, American Indians, Alaskan Natives, lesbian/gay/bisexual/transgender, African American subpopulations).
-Focusing on research in these small populations and subpopulations requires improved methodologies and selection of an appropriate sample size that will allow for generalizations to the subpopulation s across the US.
+While focusing on improving the health of the population, it is imperative that we also ensure that every sector of society benefits equally from the developments in health.
+In this regard, we need to encourage research in small populations that are largely excluded from clinical trials and interventions due to the limited size of these population (such as Asian Americans, Native Hawaiians and other Pacific Islanders, American Indians, Alaska Natives, lesbian/gay/bisexual/transgender individuals, and African American subpopulations).
+Focusing on research in these small populations and subpopulations requires improved methodologies and selection of an appropriate sample size that will allow for generalizations to the subpopulations across the U.S.

 How can we develop models and tools for measuring the effects of social context (i.e., concept of place, built environment) on health among diverse populations?